Alonetude represents a positive, integrated relationship with being alone, where one feels at home with oneself, regardless of physical company.

 Action represents the translational moment where insights inform choices and behaviours.
 Cultivating alonetude required intentional shifts in practice, such as “mornings without performance” and “watching without comment.”
 These actions were enactments of meaning-making that altered my daily routines.

 Scholarly engagement ensures that narrative meaning-making is intellectually valuable to the broader community.
 I integrated research on affective self-regulation to explain how volitional solitude supports well-being.
-This embeddedness enables individual trajectories to serve as sites for theory testing and expansion.
+This embeddedness enables individual trajectories to serve as sites for testing and expanding theory.

 Reading the Body as Archive: A Counter-Archival Practice